 Before I invested too much time on this issue of national security.. just as clearly as if written on the wall in front of me, it comes to me.
 I blame the decaf.
 You see, as perfectly delicious as my husband is, he only serves decaf.
 I think it is his way of keeping us healthy.
 And it is decaf with no milk or cream for me, because months ago I said I’m giving up dairy.
 And you thought he was perfect…

-Alas, I couldn’t even enjoy my realization over a steaming cup of black decaf – this generous coffee-making thing is a one cup of deal with him, .
-But then again, about that time the dog peed on the carpet… and the door was literally one foot in front of her.
+Alas, I couldn’t even enjoy my realization over a steaming cup of black decaf since this generous coffee-making thing is a one cup a day deal with him, .
+About the same time the epiphany hit, the dog peed on the carpet… and the door was literally one foot in front of her.